College Coaches are still not coming to your high school games.

-I first published this article about three years ago.
+I first published this article about five years ago.
 It has been shared tens of thousands of times and generated a lot of spirited discussion from coaches and parents about if and why college coaches aren’t coming to high school games.
 Over this time, I have interviewed and spoken with a lot of college coaches.
 While there are exceptions, the fact is…

 Truth: College Coaches Are Not Coming To Your High School Games

 Are you placing your hopes on a college coach seeing you at a high school game and pulling out a scholarship offer?
 Unless you are a star football player, think again.

 Most college coaches don’t spend much time watching high school games unless they are going to see a specific player they already know about.
 This is increasingly true across sports that have a competitive environment outside of the high schools.
 These would include showcase events, legion baseball, AAU basketball, and tennis open tournaments.

 Why Aren’t College Coaches Coming to high school games?

 1. When watching a high school game, the college coach has to wade through many talent levels and ages.
 There are only two teams playing.

-As a college coach, I went to a couple days of the state playoffs every year.
+As a college coach, I went to a couple of days of the state playoffs every year.
 That was it, no regular season games.

 I only went to the two largest classifications in the state.
 The smaller schools were a waste of time.
 The best players from small schools would be on a club team and I could see them in that venue.
 Often, I was the only college coach who attended playoffs, even of the biggest and best schools.